-We summarize panchromatic Extragalactic Background Light data to place upper limits on the integrated near-infrared surface brightness (SB) that may come from Population III stars and possible accretion disks around their stellar-mass black holes (BHs) in the epoch of First Light, broadly taken from $z \simeq 7$ -17.
+We summarize panchromatic Extragalactic Background Light data to place upper limits on the integrated nearinfrared surface brightness (SB) that may come from Population III stars and possible accretion disks around their stellar-mass black holes (BHs) in the epoch of First Light, broadly taken from $z \simeq 7-17$ .
 Theoretical predictions and recent near-infrared power spectra provide tighter constraints on their sky signal.
-We outline the physical properties of zero-metallicity Population III stars from MESA stellar evolution models through helium depletion and of BH accretion disks at $z \gtrsim 7$.
+We outline the physical properties of zero-metallicity Population III stars from MESA stellar evolution models through helium depletion and of BH accretion disks at $z \gtrsim 7$ .
 We assume that second-generation non-zero-metallicity stars can form at higher multiplicity, so that BH accretion disks may be fed by Roche-lobe overflow from lower-mass companions.
 We use these near-infrared SB constraints to calculate the number of caustic transits behind lensing clusters that the James Webb Space Telescope and the next-generation ground-based telescopes may observe for both Population III stars and their BH accretion disks.
-Typical caustic magnifications can be $\mu \simeq 10^4$ - 10^5 , with rise times of hours and decline times of $\lesssim 1$ year for cluster transverse velocities of $v_T \lesssim 1000 \, \mathrm{km \, s^{-1}}$.
-Microlensing by intracluster-medium objects can modify transit magnifications but lengthen visibility times.
+Typical caustic magnifications can be $\mu \simeq 10^4-10^5$ , with rise times of hours and decline times of $\leq 1$ year for cluster transverse velocities of $v_T \leq 1000$ km s-1.
+Microlensing by intraclustermedium objects can modify transit magnifications but lengthen visibility times.
 Depending on BH masses, accretion-disk radii, and feeding efficiencies, stellar-mass BH accretion-disk caustic transits could outnumber those from Population III stars.
-To observe Population III caustic transits directly may require monitoring 3-30 lensing clusters to AB $\lesssim 29 \, \mathrm{mag}$ over a decade.
+To observe Population III caustic transits directly may require monitoring 3-30 lensing clusters to AB $\leq 29$ mag over a decade.